jamesemann/JamesMann.BotFramework/README.md

 To ensure that users are always authenticated, add this middleware to the start of the pipeline.

-In your `Startup.cs` file, register an your `IAuthTokenStorage` implemnentation as a singleton into the asp dotnet core ioc.
+In your `Startup.cs` file, register an your `IAuthTokenStorage` implementation as a singleton into the asp dotnet core ioc container.
 Then configure your bot type to use an instance of `AzureAdAuthMiddleware`.

 ```